razeenwasif/Machine_Learning/Prism/README.md

 ```bash
 docker compose -f docker-compose.streamlit.yml up --build
 ```
-- The compose file builds `docker/streamlit.Dockerfile`, which bootstraps the full `ml-rl-cuda12` conda environment defined in `docker/conda-streamlit.yml` on top of the RAPIDS `rapidsai/base:25.08-cuda12.9-py3.11` image, making record linkage available inside the UI.
+- The compose file builds `docker/streamlit.Dockerfile`, which layers Streamlit and supporting libraries onto the preinstalled `rapids` conda environment that ships with `rapidsai/base:25.08-cuda12.9-py3.11`, keeping the image slim while preserving GPU-enabled record linkage inside the UI.
 - Your repository is bind-mounted into `/workspace`, so edits on the host are reflected live in the container.
 - Streamlit is exposed at [http://localhost:8501](http://localhost:8501).
 Stop with `Ctrl+C`; remove the container with `docker compose -f docker-compose.streamlit.yml down`.